Skip to main content

 Wound Management Specialty Panel

-Wound Management Specialty Council members are responsible for developing the examination instruments in consultation with the ABPTS testing agency and approved consultants.
+Wound Management Specialty Panel members are responsible for developing the examination instruments in consultation with the ABPTS testing agency and approved consultants.

 Orthopaedic Physical Therapy Description of Specialty Practice